-Most children who are diagnosed with mild scoliosis, which mean that there is a slight curve in the spine, typically don’t require treatment, but will need to visit the physician for routine checkups to notice any further changes to the curvature of the spine.
-The decision to begin treatment is always made on a case-by-case basis where a number of factors such as the severity, pattern, and location of the curve, as well as the sex and the maturity of bone growth of the affected individual.
+Most children who are diagnosed with mild scoliosis, which means that there is a slight curve in the spine, typically don’t require treatment, but will need to visit the physician for routine checkups to track any further changes to the curvature of the spine.
+The decision to begin treatment is always made on a case-by-case basis where a number of factors such as the severity, pattern, and location of the curve, as well as the sex and the maturity of bone growth of the affected individual are taken into consideration.

 Bracing - In cases where the child has moderate scoliosis and the bones are still growing, the physician may recommend wearing a brace throughout the day and night.
 Wearing a brace might prevent further progression of the curve, but it is by no means, a method to cure scoliosis or reverse the existing curve.
 Braces are discontinued once the bones stop growing.